Qualcomm now plans to close the NXP acquisition for $44 billion as quickly as possible

 Qualcomm just raised its bid and is now willing to pay $127.50 per share instead of $110 per share.
 It values NXP at $44 billion instead of $38 billion.

 There are a few reasons why it matters.
-First, NXP is getting a sweet deal as Qualcomm doesn’t really have a choice.
+First, NXP is getting a sweet deal, as Qualcomm doesn’t really have a choice.
 By closing this acquisition, Broadcom has to pause for a second and think again about acquiring Qualcomm.
-And Qualcomm has been dragging its feet ever since Broadcom showed some interests in Qualcomm.
+And Qualcomm has been dragging its feet ever since Broadcom showed some interest in Qualcomm.

-A group of NXP shareholders led by hedge fund Elliott Management have already agreed to the new terms.
+A group of NXP shareholders led by hedge fund Elliott Management has already agreed to the new terms.
 NXP manufactures a bunch of different chips, but there’s one area that is particularly interesting.
 Qualcomm plans to get serious about the automotive space thanks to NXP chips.

 Qualcomm has been manufacturing systems-on-a-chip for Android phones as well as modems and other communications chips.
 In addition to this semiconductor business, Qualcomm earns quite a bit of money from patent licensing deals.
 But Apple, South Korea and others don’t want to pay those fees anymore.